smurflo2/VSCode-Django-Test-Runner/README.md

 - `python.djangoTestRunner.djangoNose`: if checked will use django-nose syntax for running class/method tests inside a file, defaults to non-nose testing syntax
 - `python.djangoTestRunner.flags`: any flags you wish to run such as --nocapture, also useful for specifying different settings if you use a modified manage&#46;py
 - `python.djangoTestRunner.prefixCommand`: any command(s) to be directly before the main test command e.g. "cd ~/Projects/hello-world/src &&" to cd into the directory containing your manage&#46;py
+- `python.djangoTestRunner.prefixWithProjectName`: optionally disable prefixing method/class/file/app name with the project name
+  - e.g. If this test runner runs the command "python ./manage.py **MyProject**.MyApp.ThisFile.ThisClass.ThisMethod" by default, it will run "python ./manage.py MyApp.ThisFile.ThisClass.ThisMethod" if the prefixWithProjectName command is false

 ## Known Issues